bitboxer/bitboxer.de/_posts/2012-09-08-practical-vim.markdown

 learn the vim way.
 It is not that easy for a beginner to get a hang on that different modes vim is presenting you.
 Basically there are two approaches on how to learn vim.
-Both have one thing in common: if you don't use it, you don't learn it ;) .
+Both have one thing in common: if you don't use it, you don't learn it :wink: .
 Besides that it's a philosophical question what way is better.
 It depends on you what way works best for you.

 **Bottom up**